Anwarvic/Speaker-Recognition/README.md

 - `bit_precision`: the bit-precision of the audio files after preprocessing.
 - `no_channels`: the number of channels of the audio files after preprocessing, (1 for mono, and 2 for stereo).

-The output from this step can be found at `audio` directory inside the `outpath` directory defined in the configuration file.
+The output from this step can be found at `audio` directory inside the `outpath` directory defined in the configuration file as YAML variable.

 ### 2. Structure
 This step is done in the `data_init.py` script as well.
 By structuring, I mean create index files and idmap files for Sidekit to use.
 Basically, we need to create three files at least: